 This is a big one that could quickly make your low cost vacation extremely expensive.

-Your phone’s data roaming capability should be turned off before you go overseas as it can be very expensive.
+Your cell phone’s data roaming capability should be turned off before you go overseas as it can be very expensive.
 It’s better to buy a local sim and use that to make calls.

 If you want, you can also take advantage of messaging apps and Wi-Fi, so you can keep in touch without having to spend a fortune.